 Array Functions

-This page is about the Nette\Utils\Arrays, ArrayHash and ArrayList classes, which are related to arrays.
+This page covers the Nette\Utils\Arrays, ArrayHash, and ArrayList classes, which relate to arrays.

 Installation: